Mattlk13/OfficeDocs-OfficeUpdates-pr.zh-TW/OfficeUpdates/current-channel-preview.md

 ### <a name="resolved-issues"></a>解決的問題
 ### <a name="access"></a>Access

-- 我們已修正可能導致使用 DAO 或 OLEDB 介面讀取 Access 資料庫的應用程式記憶體使用量成長快速的問題。在某些情況下，這可能會導致異常程式終止。
+- We fixed an issue that could cause memory usage of an application that used DAO or OLEDB interfaces to read Access databases to grow rapidly.
+In some cases, this could cause abnormal program termination.

 ### <a name="excel"></a>Excel